Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Method

-Both coarse- and fine-level network aim to propagate the user-provided information to unlabeled regions in their own input images.
-Due to the sparsity of user's clicks, this typically requires modeling long-range feature relations across the image plane.
+We aim to propagate the user-provided information to unlabeled regions in the input images.
+Due to the sparsity of user clicks, this typically requires modeling long-range feature relations across the image plane.
 To achieve efficient information propagation, we introduce a new graph neural network module, which augments a base CNN segmentation network for predicting the foreground mask.
-In contrast to previous non-local design~\cite{wang2018non,chen2021conditional}, our graph network module are built on a sparse graph topology, which enables us to compute a user-input-aware representation on a high-resolution feature map and hence produces detailed foreground segmentation with accurate boundaries.
+In contrast to previous non-local design~\cite{wang2018non,chen2021conditional}, our graph network module is built on a sparse graph topology, which enables us to compute a user-input-aware representation on a high-resolution feature map and hence produces detailed foreground segmentation with accurate boundaries.

-Specifically, we first use a CNN-based segmentation network to compute a stack of feature maps, from which a higher-level and a lower-level map are selected.
-The higher-level feature map, denoted as $\mathcal{F}$, typically encodes more semantics but has a low resolution while the lower-level map, denoted as $\mathcal{F}^h$, has a high resolution and preserves more object boundary cues\footnote{In this work, we adopt the DeeplabV3+\cite{Chen_2018_ECCV} with a ResNet backbone as our base segmentation network.
-We select the feature map after the ASPP block as the higher-level $\mathcal{F}$, and the conv features after the first block in the ResNet as the lower-level $\mathcal{F}^h$.
-The size of $\mathcal{F}$ and $\mathcal{F}^h$ are 1/4 and 1/2 of the original image.}.
-In order to better exploit both the higher- and lower-level features, we employ a two-stage design: a sparse graph network first augments the higher-level feature map with the user-click features, which is further integrated with the lower-level features in a high-res sparse graph network at the second stage.
+Specifically, we first use a CNN-based segmentation network to compute a stack of feature maps from which a higher-level and a lower-level map are selected.
+The higher-level feature map, denoted as $\mathcal{F}$, typically encodes more semantics but has a low resolution, while the lower-level map, denoted as $\mathcal{F}^h$, has a high resolution and preserves more object boundary cues.
+The size of $\mathcal{F}$ and $\mathcal{F}^h$ are 1/16 and 1/4 of the original image size.
+In order to better exploit both the higher- and lower-level features, we employ a cascaded design: a sparse graph network first augments the higher-level feature map with the user-click features, which is further integrated with the lower-level features in a high-res sparse graph network at the second stage.
 Below we describe the details of those two graph networks in turn.